eWaterCycle/infra/README.md

 1. Select size of VM (cpus/memory) based on use case
 1. Select cache and home storage items
     * Disk which holds cache should have enough room for a singularity image, a big parameter set and some climate data.
+1. Set workspace parameter called `rclone_cache_dir` to the storage item.
+Depending on order of storage items this should be set to `/data/volume_2` or `/data/volume_3`.
 1. Wait for machine to be running
 1. Visit URL/IP
 1. When done delete machine